llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 ---
 title: My lint-writing workflow
 ---

 Recently, I wrote a good number of lints for [rust-clippy](https://github.com/Manishearth/rust-clippy).
-In order to organize my thoughts and to share my findings, I'm going to write a bit about my workflow (or how I'd like it to be; reality is more often than not unaligned more messy than theory).
+In order to organize my thoughts and to share my findings, I'm going to write a bit about my workflow (or how I'd like it to be; reality is more often than not more messy than theory).
 I hope that this will be useful to someone, perhaps even as a guide for people who wish to contribute to clippy.

 So let's go through the motions of creating a lint: It all starts out with an idea *("Hey, we could warn when someone does this thing...")*.